tinacms/tina.io/content/docs/errors/file-in-mutpliple-collections.md

 })
 ```

-This would cause an overlap because the Blog Post collection will contain all of teh files in the Featured Posts collection.
-This can be fixed by changing update the [`match.exclude` property](/docs/reference/collections#matchexclude) on the Blog Posts collection to exclude all of the files in the Features Posts collection.
+The example configuration above would cause an overlap because the Blog Post collection will contain all of the files in the Featured Posts collection.
+This can be fixed by updating the [`match.exclude` property](/docs/reference/collections#matchexclude) on the Blog Posts collection to exclude all of the files in the Features Posts collection.

 ```ts
 // tina/schema.ts